 “I think that very few of the assets that are frozen are in the United States,” Clawson told Alhurra in an interview last week.
 “I think the U.S. would have to persuade other countries, other governments, and that could be difficult.”

-Uncertainty with the Strait of Hormuz
+Uncertainty in the Strait of Hormuz

 Trump also claimed on Sunday that the strait will be “permanently toll-free,” but that might not be possible either.
 On Monday, Iran floated charging fees for ships passing through.

-A spokesperson for Iran’s Foreign Ministry said that Iran was “not seeking to levy transit tolls; however, fees will be charged in exchange for the services that are provided.”
+A spokesperson for Iran’s Foreign Ministry said Iran was “not seeking to levy transit tolls; however, fees will be charged in exchange for the services that are provided.”

-It is not yet clear what services Iran will provide, and how much they will cost.
+It is not yet clear what services Iran will provide and how much they will cost.